 - Must be an Australian resident. - Available to newly arrived migrants after 104 weeks in Australia as an Australian resident (some exemptions may apply). - May be paid for up to 13 weeks of temporary absence from Australia.

-- \$75.90 per fortnight. - Paid fortnightly to bank, credit union or building society account. - A lump sum advance equal to six months allowance may be paid once a year.
+- \$74.30 per fortnight. - Paid fortnightly to bank or credit union account. - A lump sum advance equal to six months allowance may be paid once a year.

 Higher rates